-Data users can decide whether they want to use the harmonized spells for data analysis or whether the information from the subspells that reflects the changes in characteristics of these episodes over time is important to them.
-Both information are available in the longitudinal data files.
+Data users can and must decide for themselves whether to use the harmonized episodes for their data analysis or to consider the information from the separate subspells that reflect changes in the characteristics of an episode over time.
+Both pieces of information are available in the spell datasets.

-If the harmonized episodes are to be used, including the episodes that only consist of a single partial spell and therefore did not have to be harmonized, then it is sufficient to select all records for which the value of the variable subspell is 0.
+If the harmonized episodes are to be used - including episodes that consist of only one subspell and therefore did not need to be harmonized - it is sufficient to select all data rows with the value 0 in the variable subspell.

-'''

 keep if subspell==0

-'''

-Thereafter, all episodes should be excluded that were contradicted in the data revision module (variable spms == -20) and which at the same time do not belong to the harmonized episodes (variable spext == 0)2.
-As described above, this step already has been included in the harmonization process for the harmonized episodes.
+After that, all episodes should be excluded that were contradicted in the check module (variable spms=-20) and at the same time do not belong to the harmonized episodes (variable spext=0).
+As described above, this step is already included in the process of harmonizing episodes.

-If, on the other hand, you do not want to use the harmonized episodes but the original partial spells of the episodes, then all records should be dropped where the variable subspell has the value 0 and simultaneously the variable spext has the value 1.
-Subsequently, it is also necessary to exclude all partial episodes that were contradicted in the data revision module (variable spms == -20).
+If, on the other hand, one does not want to use the harmonized episodes but the original subspells, then all data rows must be deleted where the variable subspell has the value 0 and at the same time the variable spext has the value 1.
+After that, all sub-episodes must be excluded as well, which were contradicted in the check module (variable spms=-20).